swharden/SWHarden.com/content/blog2/2021-07-03-csharp-microphone.md

 ---
-Title: C# Microphone Level Monitor
+title: C# Microphone Level Monitor
-Description: How to continuously monitor the level of an audio input (mono or stereo) with C#
+description: How to continuously monitor the level of an audio input (mono or stereo) with C#
 Date: 2021-07-03 22:42:00
 tags: ["csharp"]
 ---